 A trip to the Wizarding World of Harry Potter at Universal Orlando Resort would be incomplete without a tankard of Butterbeer.
 Our perfect day starts in Diagon Alley at Universal Studios Florida with a ride on Harry Potter and the Escape from Gringotts when wait times are low.
-Afterwards, we stroll around Diagon Alley while sipping on Butterbeer and casting spells with Lily’s interactive wand before leaping over to Hogsmeade to get the full wizarding experience.
+Afterward, we stroll around Diagon Alley while sipping on Butterbeer and casting spells with Lily’s interactive wand before leaping over to Hogsmeade to get the full wizarding experience.

 Helping yourself to some Butterbeer at Universal is just one of the many ways to feel immersed in this magical world.
 We toadally love that Universal serves it in six different forms of treats!
 Everyone in our Frog Family has their own favorite.
 So, which version should you try?
 Each treat offers something unique, so we’re here to give you a full breakdown of Butterbeer at Universal and where to find it in its various forms.
+(BEST NEWS EVER: Hot Butterbeer — Leap's favorite — is now available year-round!)

 Our Complete Guide to Butterbeer at Universal Orlando